Shorzinator/CodeBrief/docs/tutorials/basic-usage.md

 # Basic Usage Tutorial

-Learn ContextCraft through hands-on examples and real-world scenarios.
+Learn codebrief through hands-on examples and real-world scenarios.
 This tutorial covers the most common use cases and workflows.

 ## 🎯 Tutorial Overview